Ohio Valley University: History

-In 1956 several alumni of Harding University formed a committee to establish a Church of Christ affiliated college in the West Virginia area.
+In 1956, several alumni of Harding University formed a committee to establish a Church of Christ-affiliated college in the West Virginia area.
 A foundation was formed to solicit funds for the future college.

 On September 14, 1960, Ohio Valley College opened with classes being offered at South Parkersburg Church of Christ (now the Camden Avenue Church of Christ).
-In 1963 the campus opened with an administrative and classroom building on 133 acres (538,000 m2) between Parkersburg and Vienna which had been purchased in 1958.
+In 1963, the campus opened with an administrative and classroom building on 133 acres (538,000 m2) between Parkersburg and Vienna which had been purchased in 1958.
 Two dormitories were opened that same year.
 An additional dormitory and library were built in 1966.
 Three years later an auditorium and student center opened.
 A cafeteria and student center opened in the 1979–80 school year.
 An athletic complex was built in 1992.

 Ohio Valley College merged with Philadelphia-area Northeastern Christian Junior College in 1993 and the following year doubled its campus size with the purchase of 134 acres (542,000 m2) and the four-story St. Joseph's Seminary from the Roman Catholic Diocese of Wheeling-Charleston.
 The newly acquired property became North Campus.
 The former seminary contained a chapel, gymnasium, classrooms, cafeteria, conference and resource rooms, dormitory housing for over 200 residents, and a dilapidated indoor pool.
 The grounds of North Campus were heavily wooded, with open spaces repurposed for a soccer field, softball field, and outdoor recreation.
 The Stotts Administration Center (North Campus) became the site for most academic functions and daily chapel.
 It also included the computer lab and business offices.
 North Campus housed the men's dormitories on parts of the 3rd and 4th floors, while the women's dorm remained on the original campus (now South Campus) a short distance from Fox Dining Hall.
 The library, science labs, performing arts auditorium, and several classrooms also remained on South Campus.
 Married students were later assigned to the original Church, Clark, and Lowland dorms on South Campus.
 The school renovated the Stotts Administration Center and constructed two new dormitories (Smith and Rampy) on North Campus with a connecting lobby in 2003, consolidating much of the resident student population into one location.
 Prior to the opening of the new dorms, a shuttle van provided transportation between both campuses.
 By the late 2010s, South Campus functions had been primarily reserved for athletics administration, while most academic activities took place on North Campus.
 The women's dorm on South Campus was sold, and Fox Dining Hall was turned into a wrestling facility and student activity center.

-In 2005 the college changed its name to Ohio Valley University.
-From 1998 until its closure the university was involved in numerous Title IX violations.
+In 2005, the college changed its name to Ohio Valley University, and introduced its first graduate degree program in education.